Ready Title Deeds

 8. Valuation & Payment of Stamp Duty

-For purposes of stamp duty, an application for valuation is made to the government valuer, who then makes a site visit to enable to prepare the requisite valuation report.
+For purposes of stamp duty, an application for valuation is made to the government valuer.
+A representative then makes a site visit to enable to prepare the requisite valuation report.
 The payable duty is determined by a government valuer to estimate the true value of the land in open market as at the date of transfer.
-This will determine whether the value declared in the instruments will be raised or not.
-The documents required are:

 An application form; copy of the title; current search; Land Control Board letter of consent; A sketch map of the area